kedacore/keda/README.md

     ```

 ## Setting log levels
 You can change default log levels for both KEDA Operator and Metrics Server.
-KEDA Operator uses [Operator SDK logging](https://github.com/operator-framework/operator-sdk/blob/master/doc/user/logging.md) mechanism.
+KEDA Operator uses [Operator SDK logging](https://sdk.operatorframework.io/docs/building-operators/golang/references/logging/) mechanism.

 ### KEDA Operator logging
-To change the logging level, find `--zap-level=` argument in Operator Deployment section in `deploy/12-operator.yaml` file, modify it's value and redeploy.
+To change the logging level, find `--zap-log-level=` argument in Operator Deployment section in `config/manager/manager.yaml` file, modify it's value and redeploy.

 Allowed values are `debug`, `info`, `error`, or an integer value greater than `0`, specified as string

 Default value: `info`

-To change the logging time format, find `--zap-time-encoding=` argument in Operator Deployment section in `deploy/12-operator.yaml` file, modify it's value and redeploy.
+To change the logging format, find `--zap-encoder=` argument in Operator Deployment section in `config/manager/manager.yaml` file, modify it's value and redeploy.

-Allowed values are `epoch`, `millis`, `nano`, or `iso8601`
+Allowed values are `json` and `console`

+Default value: `console`

 ### Metrics Server logging
-Find `--v=0` argument in Operator Deployment section in `deploy/22-metrics-deployment.yaml` file, modify it's value and redeploy.
+Find `--v=0` argument in Operator Deployment section in `config/metrics-server/deployment.yaml` file, modify it's value and redeploy.

 Allowed values are `"0"` for info, `"4"` for debug, or an integer value greater than `0`, specified as string